 One day, an ordinal high school girl, Ma$%^&* (her name is left to your imagination), met Cheko, who was a maid came from a village of maids.
-She could melt, fly, and pull her head off ....
-Anyway, strange @people began to come, for example, a snow fairly who disliked cold, a large squid that could speak, scary persons, and the like.
-Pyguru is a world of absurdity drawn by a hope of comedy, Konnotohiro.
+She could melt, fly, and pull her head off...
+Anyway, strange people began to come, for example, a snow fairy who disliked cold, a large squid that could speak, scary persons, and the like.
+Pugyuru is a world of absurdity drawn by a hope of comedy.
 (Source: AnimeNfo)

 TV - Apr 12, 2004

 In post-WWII Japan, Prof. Shikishima has built up Shikishima Industries to be a technological powerhouse, working on developing robots.
 However, at the heart of their success lurks a dark secret from the war, something that cost the life of Prof. Kaneda, the mentor of Prof. Shikishima.
 Now Kaneda's son, Shoutarou, is about to learn the truth, and it will change him forever.
 (Source: ANN)

 TV - Apr 8, 2004

 Dandoh was playing a baseball game with friends Yuka and Kohei and hits a wild fly ball which crashes into the principal's potted plants.
 Rather than getting mad, the principal admires Dandoh's swing and introduces him to the world of golf.
 It's now an adventure in golf as Dandoh is under the watchful eye of a former pro-golfer.
 They enter a tournament together and play for a shot at the national championships.
 (Source: ANN)